SatyamNeelmani/SatyamNeelmani/README.md

 <a href="https://www.linkedin.com/in/satyamneelmani">
 	<img src="https://github.com/SatyamNeelmani/SatyamNeelmani/blob/main/IIM%20C%20Batchshoot.jpeg" align="right" height="300"></a>

-Hi, I’m SatyamNeelmani. <br><br>Currently working as Consultant in Mastercard Data and Services.
+I’m SatyamNeelmani. <br><br>Currently working as Consultant in Mastercard Data and Services.
 <br><br>Prior to this I worked as an Data Science Consultant in a Delhi based health-tech start up, Athancare, where I worked on projects like Online Handwriting Recognition, OCR, Disease-Symptom Recommendation Engine to improve patient outcome.
 <br><br> I like short thriller movies and spend my free time in surfing them on youtube.
 <br><br> <b>I am Looking for full time roles in Data Science.
 You may find my Data Science Projects appealing for your consideration.</B>